Business Franchising: Expanding Your Business

 - It is better to pay fair rent on a great location than pay great rent on a fair location.

 - Don't rely on leasing agents to make your site decisions.

 - Driving streets and walking neighborhoods is a good way to scout for locations.

 As a business owner you will need to decide whether to build an in-house store development department which will be responsible for all aspects of site location and leasing or to outsource to commercial real estate brokers.
 A drawback to using brokers is the risk of conflict of interest issues.

 Specialized legal council

 Your legal council will be responsible for approval and compliance with all documentation including the offering circular, the franchise agreement, and the sublease agreement.
 It is important that your legal council be experienced in corporate work and experienced in franchising law.
 If you are interested in an international franchising program, global expansion will require special skills.
-Please visit International franchising in the Global Expansion session of this course.
+Please visit International franchising in Session 11 Global Expansion in this course.

 Training and operations management

 McDonald's founder Ray Kroc has said, "If we are going to go anywhere, we've got to have talent.
 And, I'm going to put my money in talent."
 You will need franchisees that are well trained, well motivated and well supervised.
 Once your franchise chain is established, a good model to emulate is McDonald's center of training excellence, Hamburger University.
 Their mission (as yours should be) is to emphasize consistent operations procedures, service, quality, and cleanliness.